A parliamentary report of 1777 recorded a parish workhouse in operation at Tetbury for up to 60 inmates.

 Initially, Tetbury Union continued to use the existing Tetbury parish workhouse.
 The Board of Guardians bought the site and alterations were made with advice from the architect Sampson Kempthorne.
 The resulting site layout is shown on the 1898 map below.

 The original buildings had a large block facing to the north-west, flanked by a number of smaller blocks to each side and at the rear.
-An access path lay at the north-east of the main building.
-It is not clear whether the land at the north side of the path was part of the workhouse site at this time.

 The wing to the rear housed the dining hall and kitchen.
 A separate laundry stood at the south-east.
 A date-stone from the 1790 workhouse is incorporated into the rear of the main block.